astrobiology/orca_array/README.md

 **(5) How can one turn on or turn off array bounds checking?**

-Choose one of below options in orca_array.hpp:
+Choose one of the below options in orca_array.hpp:

 ```C++
 #define ARRAY_BOUNDS_CHECK 1